bharatgudihal/Engine/Readme.txt

 Rules and Controls:

-1) A and D move the platform left and right
+1) Use the arrow keys to move the platform left and right
 2) Space to launch the ball
 3) You lose if you miss the ball
 4) The top 2 rows of bricks require 2 hits to break